Mar 19 2021

 The Gen Z perspective on D&I is much broader, spanning diversity of experiences, identities, ideas, and opinions.
 They also refuse to turn ethnicity and race into a checkbox on a survey form.
 For the Gen Z employees, a company culture that lacks diversity and inclusion values and initiatives will sharply stick out more.

-Making Sure Your HR Communication is Visually Inclusive
+How to ensure HR Communication is Visually Inclusive?

 Inclusivity is not always felt by hard numbers on a paper.
 Sometimes it’s what you can see and visualize.
 As more and more companies shift to hybrid environments, visual communication plays a central role in conveying your cultural narrative of D&I.